Chatelaine (magazine): 1957–1977

-After five years under editor John Clare (editor 1952–1957), feminist Doris Anderson took over the position as first female editor in chief of Chatelaine in 1957 and held the position until 1977.
+After five years under editor John Clare (editor 1952–1957), feminist Doris Anderson took over the position in 1957 and held the position until 1977.
 Under Anderson, Chatelaine began publishing controversial content about subjects including sex and women's rights.

 Her early tenure at the magazine saw it transformed from a traditional women's publication into one that addressed challenging issues, including legal abortion in specific circumstances (1959), an exposé on child abuse (1960), a critique of Canadian divorce laws (1961) and a call for equal pay for women (1962).
 The writers she employed included June Callwood, Barbara Frum, Adrienne Clarkson, and Michele Landsberg.

 In 1963, Anderson considered publishing an excerpt of Betty Friedan's The Feminine Mystique.
 Anderson turned down the excerpt, claiming that the magazine had already covered the material Friedan wrote about.
 This anecdote is often used to distinguish Anderson and her publication as ahead of its time.
 Anderson later said that she regretted missing out on what she called "the scoop of the century."

 Anderson pursued and was passed over for the position of editor in chief of Maclean's magazine three times in just over two years: first for Peter Gzowski, then for former managing editor Phil Sykes and finally for Peter C. Newman.
 It would not be until 2016, more than 45 years later, that a female editor would be appointed to helm Maclean's, the country's oldest active magazine (launched in 1905).

 Promoting the role of women in politics under her direction, Chatelaine identified 50 women who had potential as parliamentarians and put 12 of them – including Member of Parliament Flora MacDonald who referred to it in an interview at Anderson's passing[4] – on the cover.
 For much of her life, she supported greater representation of women in Parliament.
 In 1974, she was made an Officer of the Order of Canada for her contributions to publishing and to public affairs.
 She left the magazine in 1977.